Vehicle license plates of the United States: Department-specific examples

-In the United States, all states issue some special sort of license plate for vehicles which are owned by state and local governments.
-For the most part, the plates are similar to the regular passenger plates, except with a separate numbering sequence and/or with a message such as "government", "official", "state owned", "municipal", or "exempt" (from registration fees) replacing the slogan.
+In the United States, most states issue some special sort of license plate for vehicles which are owned by state and local governments.
+For the most part, the plates are similar to the regular passenger plates, except with a separate numbering sequence or with a message such as "government", "official", "state owned", "municipal", or "exempt" (from registration fees) replacing the slogan.

 The federal government issues plates for vehicles it owns, with a few exceptions.
-Vehicles owned by a branch of the U.S. military may have a license plate issued by that branch of the military, although some utility vehicles will have no license plate at all, only an identification number applied directly to the body.
+Vehicles owned by a branch of the U.S. military may have a license plate issued by that branch of the military, although combat vehicles will have no license plate at all, only an identification number applied directly to the body.
 The United States Postal Service adopts the same practice, especially for its delivery trucks.

-Vehicles owned by the U.S. General Services Administration (GSA) will have plates issued by the GSA in standard format.
-U.S. Government plates starting with "P" are USPS vehicles.
+The general format of US government plates is a letter prefix followed by 4 to 6 numbers and a letter, with plates ending with T always being trailer plates, and plates ending in M being motorcycle plates, a majority of US Government vehicles using U.S. General Services Administration (GSA) plates, which begin with the letter G, followed by a two letter vehicle class code then a 4 digit sequential number and a letter either before or after the sequential number, however certain departments and agencies set their own unique numbering system.